/); options accepting a

 existing implementation header file does not contain #include

-directory is
+className %class-name directory is

-specified, then the default class name (Parser
+specified, then the default class name (Parser) is used.

 It is an error if this option is used and an already